Prospective PhD students are invited to apply to my group in Rice Civil and Environmental Engineering, where I’m starting in January.

 - Firsthand experience collaborating with stakeholders to design, build, or critique infrastructure systems

-There are many top graduate programs for outstanding students!
+There are many fantastic graduate programs for smart and motivated students!
 All of them will expose you to brilliant faculty, professional development opportunities, and rigorous courses.
-However, there are a few reasons why we think Rice is special:
+However, please permit a brief sales pitch:

 - Houston is a great place to live.
 Compared to other large cities in the US, Houston is relatively affordable and offers a high standard of living.
-Houston is also sunny, diverse, and home to a great international food scene.
+Houston is also sunny, diverse, and host to a great international food scene.
+Rice’s campus is stunningly beautiful.

 - Campus culture at Rice in general, and in CEE in particular, is friendly and collaborative.